Case Study 01 · Loan Deboarding Portal · Onity Group

 • 2 rounds of cross-team review before MVP scope was locked

-• What I'd do differently: hold the bulk PA upload behind a feature flag from week one to make the phase-two pivot cleaner
+• What I'd do differently: hold it behind a feature flag from week one, so the phase-two pivot is a toggle instead of a migration

 Impact on process